Information

 How to register

-If you're eligible, after a prisoner has been sentenced the Procurator Fiscal, or a VIA Officer, will give you a form to fill out and send to the CORO Victim Notification Scheme Administration Team in the Scottish Government.
+After a prisoner has been sentenced, either the Procurator Fiscal or a VIA Officer will give you a form to fill out.
+This should be sent to the CORO Victim Notification Scheme Administration Team in the Scottish Government.

 If you change your mind